mikemonty/spelling-worksheet-generator/README.md

-# Spelling Worksheet Generator
+# Spelling Worksheet Generator\n\nSee README in previous message; this is the full build.

-Instructions...